Segment CDP: Unifying Customer and Product Data Across Channels

 Destinations

 Destinations are the tools that consume your unified data.
-Common ecommerce destinations include Google Analytics, Facebook Ads, email platforms like Klaviyo, data warehouses like BigQuery or Snowflake, and personalization engines.
+Common ecommerce destinations include Google Analytics, Facebook Ads, email platforms like Klaviyo for scraped data segmentation, data warehouses like BigQuery or Snowflake, and personalization engines.
 The same event data flows to all destinations without duplicate integration work.

 Data Unification Strategies